Nditah/vonage-sms/README.md

 ## Step 3: get and Set your Vonage API Credentials

+Next, you will need a [Vonage API account](https://dashboard.nexmo.com/sign-up).
+If you don’t have one already, you can sign up and start building with about 2$ free credit.

 Find your API key and secret in your Vonage [Dashboard](https://dashboard.nexmo.com/) and assign them to enviromental variables in `.env`